MenglanPang/Flexible-AFT-Model/README.md

 This program includes all necessary functions to provide estimates of:
 - TD effects
 - NL effects
-- Time ratio when the TD is not present
+- Time ratio when TD is not present
 - Hazard function and survival curve conditional on an arbitrary covariate pattern with their relevant TD and NL effects